leoshimo/vrs/docs/ai.md

        :on_click (save_page ',page))))))
 ```

-An agent can choose when to present an interface and compose its buttons from
+An agent can generate hypermedia from the functions available in the runtime
-the functions available in the running environment.
-New functions become new
+and choose when to present it.
+New functions become new building blocks.
+The
-building blocks.
-The calls behind the buttons remain readable and executable
-from other clients.
+calls behind its actions remain readable and executable from other clients.

 ## generated!
 (WIP)